poseidon-framework/poseidon-framework.github.io/archive_overview.md

 ## The Poseidon AADR Archive (PAA)

 The Poseidon AADR Archive ([on GitHub: <i class="fab fa-github" aria-hidden="true"></i>](https://github.com/poseidon-framework/...)) is the conceptionally most simple archive.
-It features "poseidonized" versions of releases of the [Allen Ancient DNA Resource (AADR)](https://reich.hms.harvard.edu/allen-ancient-dna-resource-aadr-downloadable-genotypes-present-day-and-ancient-dna-data).
-The code for the cleaning and packaging process is documented [here](https://github.com/poseidon-framework/aadr2poseidon).
+It features **"poseidonized" versions of releases of the [Allen Ancient DNA Resource (AADR)](https://reich.hms.harvard.edu/allen-ancient-dna-resource-aadr-downloadable-genotypes-present-day-and-ancient-dna-data)**.
+The code and decisions for the cleaning and packaging process are documented [here](https://github.com/poseidon-framework/aadr2poseidon).
 Due to file size limitations of GitHub's LFS system each AADR dataset is split into smaller sub-packages by data type and geographic origin.